thanosba/Test-Automation---Page-Object-Model---Facebook-login-bypass-the-mobile-security-/README.md

 ▶ Verify your facebook account with pom (2Positive TCs)!

-Here are we are dealing with 2 pages (Ι consider the user's registration form as a second page)
+Here are we are dealing with 2 pages (Ι consider the user's log in form as a second page)

 Login Page/Home Page